Alexander-Jordan/dev-dive/3-basic-tools-for-developers.md

 The tool is: become great at both finding and writing useful information.

 I think that great documentation results in even greater software and developers.
+And that's why this is a tool every developer needs.

+## Conclusion

+A developers toolkit includes a lot of different tools.
+And not everyone will have the exact same tools in their toolbox.

+But I think all developers at least should use 3 tools:

+1. A text editor
+2. The terminal
+3. A version control system

+If you want to become a great developer, make sure that your toolbox include these basic tools, paired with documentation.

+Then you have set yourself on the best path to make some pretty good software.